SB 3.21.51

 PURPORT

-Since the sage Kardama was a brahmana and Svayambhuva was a ksatriya, the sage was not supposed to offer obeisances to the King because socially his position was greater than the Kings.
-But he offered his obeisances to Svayambhuva Manu because as Manu, king and emperor, he was the representative of the Supreme Lord.
-The Supreme Lord is always worshipable, regardless of whether one is a brahmana, a ksatriya or a sudra.
+Since, sage Kardama was a brahmana and Svayambhuva was a ksatriya, the sage was not supposed to offer obeisances to the King because socially his position was greater than the King's.
+But he offered his obeisances to Svayambhuva Manu because as Manu, King and Emperor, he was the representative of the Supreme Lord.
+The Supreme Lord is always worshipable, regardless of whether one is a brahmana, a ksatriya or a sūdra.
 As the representative of the Supreme Lord, the King deserved respectful obeisances from everyone.

 Link to this page: https://prabhupadabooks.com/sb/3/21/51